 B. Drugs/ Substances

 The department follows state and federal law as related to abused drugs and other illegal substances.
 These violations are considered serious and if appropriate, sanctions for violation of drug and illegal substance policies will include referral to education and/or treatment programs.

-- Drug/Substance Abuse.
-Consequences for abusive involvement with a substance (alcohol, illegal drugs, prescription medication, herbs, psychoactive substances, and/or any other form of intoxicant), regardless of age, while in or around the residence halls (internal or external) may result in "substance related" sanctions.
+2. In Presence of Drug/Substances, Abuse.
+Anyone present in a situation involving the use of illegal drugs or substances may be in violation of policy, regardless of whether they were using the substance.
+Consequences for abusive involvement with a substance (illegal drugs, prescription medication, herbs, psychoactive substances, and/or any other form of intoxicant), regardless of age, while in or around the residence halls may result in "substance related" sanctions.

 C. Residence Hall Actions

 To preserve the positive community environment in the residence halls, we reserve the right to take specific actions to address issues involving the use and or abuse of alcohol, drugs, or other substances.
 While addiction issues are most often addressed through substance abuse treatment, behavior while under the influence of substances will not be excused by substance impairment.